Why We Choose Profit at 37signals

 Profits are just simpler

-We’re still an LLC at Basecamp.
+We’re still an LLC at 37signals.
 The simplest pass-through structure you can have at our size.
 That means fewer lawyers, fewer accountants, less paperwork, less hoop-jumping.
 Our books are so silly simple, our operating agreement hasn’t changed in a decade.
 Keeping your corporate structure this lean means making time for much more interesting things, like building a better product and taking even better care of your employees and customers.

 Profits focus the mind